aroberge/avantpy/roadmap.md

 - [ ] Create comprehensive test for given dialect
   - [ ] use automated tools to convert to other dialects
+- [ ] Write simple script that converts existing tests in a directory for a given dialect into a different dialect, copying them in the other directory.

 ## Integrating with other programs